jhalverson/data_science/project_blood_donations/README.md

 #### Results

-Several models were tried.
-For random forest it was necessary to set min_samples_leaf to a value much greater than 1 (e.g., 20-40) because otherwise it predicts 0 or 1 for certain cases which leads to large penalties with log loss scoring.
+It is always wise to try several models since each has strengths and weaknesses.
+For random forest it was necessary to set minimum samples per leaf parameter to a value much greater than 1 (e.g., 20-40) because otherwise it predicts 0 or 1 for certain cases which leads to large penalties with log loss scoring.
+Similarly, for KNN a large number of neighbors proved to be optimum (e.g., 30-50).
 The support vector machine model took the longest to optimize (12 hours on 4-core laptop) and our grid was chosen to be sparse to aid this.
-Similarly, for KNN a large number of neighbors proved to be optimum (e.g., 30-50).
 For the majority voting classifier, we used bagged logistic regression, random forest and K-nearest neighbors.
-Due to the expense of optimizing this model we were only above to consider a sparse grid of hyperparameters.
+Due to the expense of optimizing this model we were only able to consider a sparse grid of hyperparameters.
 This explains why it did not do the best of all the models.

 The table below gives the score found for each optimized model: